 Download links follow the recommended citations and funding acknowledgments.

 Campbell, Cameron Dougall; Chen, Bijia; Ren, Yuxue; Lee, James, 2019, “China Government Employee Database-Qing (CGED-Q) Jinshenlu 1900-1912 Public Release”, https://doi.org/10.14711/dataset/E9GKRS, DataSpace@HKUST, V1

 Ren Yuxue, Bijia Chen, Xiaowen Hao, Cameron Campbell and James Lee.
 2019.
 China Government Employee Dataset-Qing dynasty Jinshenlu 1900-1912 Public Release User Guide.

 The construction and release of the CGED-Q was supported in part by Hong Kong Research Grants Council General Research Fund grants 16601718 and 16400114 (Cameron Campbell PI) and by intramural support from the Hong Kong University of Science and Technology.

-The CGED-Q Jinshenlu 1900-1912 Public Release is available for download at three different servers.
+The CGED-Q Jinshenlu 1900-1912 and the 1850-1864 Public Releases are available for download at three different servers.
 Choose the one that is most convenient: